martinsolent/bdats_2/docs/duties.md

 ### Core Duties (All Pathways)

+**Knowledge, Skills and behaviours (KSBs)** are the learning outcomes the apprenticeship standards have been built on.

+Core Duties and KSBs apply to **ALL Pathways** plus the ones that apply to the Specialism (Pathway)

 |**Duty** | Description |
 |:-------|:------|
 | **Duty 1** |Critically analyse a business domain to identify opportunities for improvement |